Observation of the BKT Transition in a 2D Bose Gas via Matter-Wave Interferometry

-In \refform{fig:vortex} (c) we plot the measured local vortex density $n_v(x)$ against the local PSD $\cD_{loc}=n(x)\lambda^2$, where $n(x)$ is the local 2D density at the location $x$ \cite{supp}.
-The measurement results for different temperatures collapse on to a common exponential (continuous line), which is clearly visible in the inset.
-This is a direct demonstration of scale-invariance of vortex density across the BKT transition.
+Weakly-interacting 2D Bose gases possess a symmetry which gives rise to the scale-invariant description across the BKT critical point \cite{Pitaevskii1997,Prokofev2001,Hung2011}.
+In an inhomogeneous system, local observables can be mapped to a scale-invariant description within LDA, using an appropriate rescaling of the quantities \cite{Hung2011}.
+In \refform{fig:vortex} (c) we plot the rescaled local vortex density $\tilde{n_v} = n_v(x)\xi(x)^2$ against the local PSD $\cD_{loc}=n(x)\lambda^2$, where $n(x)$ is the local 2D density at the location $x$ and $\xi(x)=1/\sqrt{n_{\mathrm{qc}}(x)\tilde{g}}$ is the local healing length calculated using the quasicondensate density $n_{\mathrm{qc}}$ \cite{supp}.
+The healing length characterises the length scale of a vortex core with its area $\sim \xi^2$, such that $\tilde{n_v}$ quantifies the dimensionless vortex core density.
+The measurements for different temperatures collapse on to a common exponential (continuous line), as clearly shown in the inset.
+This is a direct demonstration of scale-invariance of vortex density near the BKT transition.
 The vortex density grows exponentially at low $\cD_{loc}$, indicating crossover to the thermal phase.
-To determine the critical point, we fit the measured local vortex density with the function $A e^{-\gamma (\mathcal{D}_{loc}-\cD_c)}$, where $A$, $\gamma$, and $\cD_c$ are the fit parameters.
-This choice of exponential scaling is motivated by Ref. \cite{Maccari2020}.
-From the fit, we obtain $\gamma_\mExp =0.36(3)$ and $\cD_{c, \mExp}=9(1)$.
-In \refform{fig:vortex} (c) we also present the simulation result of the vortex density \cite{supp}, which shows a clear scale-invariant behaviour and is in good agreement with the measurements.
-This agreement is also reflected in the results of the exponential fit, which yields $\gamma_\mMC=0.38(1)$ and $\cD_{c, \mMC}=7(4)$.
-The values of $\cD_{c, \mExp}$ and $\cD_{c, \mMC}$ are close to the prediction of $\cD_c =8.6$ \cite{Prokofev2002}, and thus agree with the observed transition at $T_c/T_0 \simeq 0.58$.
+We fit the measured local vortex density with the function $A e^{-\gamma \mathcal{D}_{loc}}$, where $A$ and $\gamma$ are the fit parameters.
+This choice of exponential scaling is motivated by Ref.\ \cite{Maccari2020}.
+From the fit, we obtain $\gamma_\mExp =0.56(5)$ and $A_{\mExp}=7(2)$.
+In \refform{fig:vortex} (c) we also present the simulation result of the vortex density \cite{supp}, which shows scale-invariant behaviour that agrees with the measurements with $\gamma_\mMC=0.52(5)$.

-In conclusion, we have measured the local phase fluctuations of 2D Bose gases via matter-wave interferometry.
+In conclusion, we have measured the local phase fluctuations of 2D Bose gases via matter-wave interferometry and supported the measurements by Monte-Carlo simulations.
 Our measurements of the phase correlation function and the vortex density provide a comprehensive understanding of the BKT transition in 2D Bose gases.
-We have mapped out the temperature dependence of the algebraic exponent $\eta$ and identified the transition temperature using the critical value $\eta_c=0.25$.
-The critical temperature was confirmed by the PSD and the vortex density of the system.
-We have shown that the measurements of the local vortex density follow a scale-invariant behaviour across the BKT transition.
-Our experimental observations are supported by Monte-Carlo simulations.
+We identified the critical point by the sudden change in the functional form of correlation function.
+We have mapped out the temperature dependence of the algebraic exponent and determined $\eta_c = 0.17(3)$, as expected for a finite-size system.
+The local vortex density shows a scale-invariant behavior across the transition.